louis-pvs/plaincraft/docs/template-first-enforcement-roadmap.md

 2. Submit PR with the template
 3. After template is merged, reopen this proposal

-See: `/templates/guide/` for how to create a guide template.
+See: `/templates/guide/` for how the legacy guide template worked.
+New documentation must publish on GitHub Pages or in the Playbook.

 ## Justification